cinqict/jenkins-init-groovy/README.md

 docker run -it --rm -p 80:8080 jenkinsdev
 ```

+When you have created your own Groovy code, feel free to commit them the repo!

 ## References

 Here are other repositories which contain nice Groovy examples to configure Jenkins.
 Some of my example are based on these.